 Abandoned places in Indiana images for City Methodist Church by Boyd Hendrikse and Kevin Key via Shutterstock.

 Palace Theater (Gary)

 When it opened its doors in 1925, the Palace Theater quickly became one of the most visible icons of the city’s thriving entertainment scene.
 Designed in the Atmospheric style by renowned architect John Eberson, the luxurious theater was operated by Young and Wolf Enterprises as part of an empire of more than 30 theaters scattered throughout the Midwest.

 The Palace seated 3,000 guests and opened as a venue for live performers (primarily vaudeville acts) before transitioning to showing motion pictures exclusively in the 1930s.

-In the city’s prime years, Gary was home to 11 movie theaters, including the Palace, but when the steel industry’s fortunes began to plummet in the 1960s, so did the city’s commercial and entertainment venues.
-Violent crime rates in the area around the Palace skyrocketed, with muggings, fights and other incidents driving away theater patrons.
+In the city’s prime years, Gary was home to 11 movie theaters, including the Palace.
+However, when the steel industry’s fortunes began to plummet in the 1960s, so did the city’s commercial and entertainment venues.
+Violent crime rates in the area around the Palace skyrocketed.
+Muggings, fights and other incidents drove away theater patrons.
 Eventually, downtown Gary became a place where few dared venture after dark.

 The nail in the coffin for the Palace Theater came on April 14, 1968, when a 15-year-old student at nearby Roosevelt High School was stabbed to death in the theater’s lobby after seeing the film Bonnie and Clyde.
 Despite a stepped-up police presence in the months that followed, violent incidents continued to be a major problem at the venue.